B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/README.md

 The arrival heading angle of the robot ubon reaching the target point should be as close to the inclination angle of the straight line connecting the starting and target point.
 This guarantees smooth motion over consequtive target points.
 ### 3. Elapsid time
 The time taken to traverse the path between two target points should be minimal.
+"it is worth noting that these three objectives are formulated into one performance metric error facilitaing the choice of control gains later"
 ## Control system design
 The control system, that drives the state of the robot to the desired state, has been divided into two loops:
 ### 1. High level control loop